bluerogue251/DBSubsetter/README.md

 ## Contributing

-Contributions of all kinds are welcome and appreciated here!
+Contributions of all kinds are welcome here!

-Whether it is to fix a typo, improve the documentation, add more tests, report or fix a bug, add a new feature, or whatever else you have in mind, feel free to open an issue or a pull request on GitHub.
+Whether it is to fix a typo, improve the documentation, report or fix a bug, add a new feature, or whatever else you have in mind, feel free to open an issue or a pull request on the project [GitHub page](https://github.com/bluerogue251/DBSubsetter).

 The only condition for contributing to this project is to follow our [code of conduct](CODE_OF_CONDUCT.md) so that everyone is treated with respect.